John Julius Norwich: Christmas Crackers

 Christmas Crackers were compiled from whatever attracted Norwich: letters and diaries and gravestones and poems, boastful Who's Who entries, indexes from biographies, word games such as palindromes, holorhymes and mnemonics, occasionally in untranslated Greek, French, Latin, German or whatever language they were sourced from, as well as such oddities as a review from the American outdoors magazine Field and Stream concerning the republication of Lady Chatterley's Lover.

 His final Christmas Cracker was the 49th.
 It was put together during the early part of 2018 and he corrected the final proofs from his hospital bed before he died on 1 June 2018.

-Personal life and death
+Personal life

 Norwich's first wife was Anne Frances May Clifford, daughter of the Hon.
 Sir Bede Clifford; they had one daughter, the Hon.
 Artemis Cooper, a historian, and a son, the Hon.
 Jason Charles Duff Bede Cooper, an architect.
 After their divorce, Norwich married his second wife, the Hon.
 Mary (Makins) Philipps, daughter of The 1st Baron Sherfield.

 Norwich was also the father of Allegra Huston, born of his affair with the American ballet dancer Enrica Soma while she was married to the American film director John Huston.

 Norwich lived for much of his life in a large detached Victorian house in Warwick Avenue, in the heart of Little Venice in Maida Vale, London, very close to Regent's Canal.
+He latterly downsized to a flat in nearby Bayswater.

-Norwich died aged 88 on 1 June 2018.
+He died at King Edward VII's Hospital in London on 1 June 2018, aged 88.
+He was cremated, and his ashes remain with his family, awaiting an appropriate occasion to be scattered in the Venetian Lagoon.